mitchell-lang/docs/getting-started.md

 ## Connecting to the Evaluation Virtual Machine

-To connect to the SDH Mitchell evaluation servers, you will need an VNC client.
+To connect to the Mitchell evaluation servers, you will need an VNC client.

 ### Windows